ahmetugsuz/Finland_Bus_Routes/README.md

 - Consume telemetry from mqtt.hsl.fi
 - Store the telemetry
 - Make the telemetry searchable in a sane way through an API (http/gRPC/SignalR)
-- Optional: Host the infrastructure needed to run the service in docker
+- Host the infrastructure needed to run the service in docker

 ## Usage
 Once the containers are running, you can access the API by navigating to http://localhost:5000.
 The following endpoints are available: